 EPO is very difficult to detect and a proven performance enhancing drug.
 EPO is short for Erythropoietin, which is a hormone produced in the kidneys to regulate the production of red blood cells.
 There are many medical studies on EPO and it is used medically as a prophylactic for altitude sickness and anemia.
 Most studies relating to EPO and human performance were conducted in Europe, likely a corollary to the prevalence of professional cycling there.
 These studies show even low-dose EPO improves performance and additional studies during the pandemic documented dramatic recoveries with the use of EPO on critical Covid-19 patients and showed EPO helps to combat the adverse effects of Covid on the respiratory system, neurological system, and immune response.
 In one case, an 80-year-old critically ill Covid patient in Iran was given EPO and walked out of the hospital 8-days later.

 Now, I am not advocating anything too extreme, yet the major problem with Covid is its interference with the body’s ability to get oxygen, which is key to performance, healing, and recovery.
 Covid is known to cause a deterioration of the organs and can adversely affect the cardiac system, immune response, and nervous system.
-A major symptom is brain fog, which I experienced characterized by difficulty thinking and concentrating, inability to focus, remember simple words, or perform basic math.
-It was like being hungover, without having touched a drop, and feeling like you were trying to think through gauze pad, which may or may not be compounded by a headache.
-As if your brain were wrapped in an angora sweater.
+A major symptom is brain fog, which I experienced, characterized by difficulty thinking and concentrating, inability to focus, remember simple words, or perform basic math.
+It was as if your brain were wrapped in an angora sweater or hungover without having touched a drop feeling like you were trying to think through a haze, occasionally compounded by a headache.

 So, logically it seemed using EPO to increase oxygen to the body would offer some help.
 My argument was if EPO worked on critical cases it should help in mild cases of Covid too.
 Thusly, low-dose EPO might be an appropriate Covid therapy, similar to taking a steroid-pack to boost recovery after surgery or an injury.

-So you may not be surprised all four doctors I visited were unwilling to get involved with anything out of the norm and nor consider EPO as a treatment.
+So you may not be surprised all four doctors I visited were unwilling to get involved with anything out of the norm nor consider EPO as a treatment option.
 Only the infectious disease physician when pressed gave me a referral to a hematologist.
 But upon calling for an appointment, I was told by the nurse they could not help me.
-Theirs was part of an oncology practice and wanted nothing to do with Covid getting anywhere near their cancer patients.
+Theirs was part of an oncology practice and wanted nothing to do with Covid patients getting anywhere near their cancer patients.

 The supplement EPOBoost regularly popped-up in these Google searches.
 Initially I ignored it wanting no substitute, but later looked into it and found it is a legal supplement purported as effective at increasing the body’s natural level of EPO.
 The manufacturer’s website references hundreds of studies showing it works.
 The ingredients include vitamins D and B12 plus other natural supplements not otherwise detailed.
 Sick of being sick and tired, let alone listless and unproductive, I finally ordered a 30-day supply for $65.
 After all what did I have to lose?